• Skip to main content

 3. Swap Breading for Nut Crusting

 Packaged breading/ bread crumbs are processed rubbish.
-Not only are they jam packed with carbs (around 22-24 g per serve) but often other unnecessary ingredients too.
+Not only are they jam packed with carbohydrates (around 22-24 g per serve) but often other unnecessary ingredients, too.

-Instead, make a delicious crushed nut mix and nut-crumb your chicken, fish or dish for a healthy fat filled meal.
+Instead, make a delicious crushed nut mix and nut-crumb your chicken or fish for a healthy fat-filled meal.
 Instantly cuts the carbs and it’s so incredibly satisfying, too.

 chicken-nuggets-H

 Wheat, rye or barley are all high carb foods.
-Though whole grains are a better option, they are still high carb foods so can be problematic for many people with type 2 diabetes.
+Whole grains are a better option to ‘white’ foods, but they are still high carb foods so can be problematic for blood sugar levels.

 7 awesome low carb food swaps for type 2 diabetics